Logging and Its Effect on the Environment

 Logging increases the chances of introducing and spreading lethal tree diseases, especially through tree stumps.
 Infection can spread among trees and invite unwanted pests that damage tree health and forests as a whole.
 The best way to avoid tree infections is to seek the services of a professional arborist.

 Logging causes native forests to become more flammable and susceptible to wildfire.
 Deforestation is a fire hazard to communities.
-It increases the amount of dead surface fuels that react with a high climate temperature.
+It increases the number of dead surface fuels that react with a high climate temperature.
 Young plants become flammable as they dry out in the absence of a forest canopy.
 A forest exposed to too much sun and rapid winds is more likely to start a wildfire.

 Greenhouse Gas Emissions